niloy2019/recipe-app/README.md

 ## Description :
   This is an React Application which will show Recipes of Food Item that is  being searched on it using "api.edamam.com" API.
-This is App is resonsive to the Desktop as well as Mobile.
+This App is resonsive to the Desktop as well as Mobile.

 ## Visit :
    https://recipe-app-with-react.herokuapp.com/